orbeon/orbeon-forms-doc/configuration/properties/general.md

 [SINCE Orbeon Forms 2023.1]

 This property enables or disables the password strength checker.
-The default is `true`.
+The default is `true` and enables the checker.

 ```xml
 <property